BinYuOnCa/binyuonca.github.com/source/_posts/Classification-with-Python.md

+**One Hot Encoding**

-#### Use one hot encoding technique to conver categorical varables to binary variables and append them to the feature Data Frame
+Use One Hot Encoding technique to conver categorical varables to binary variables and append them to the feature Data Frame.

+Here we use pandas function **get_dummies**.

 ```python
 Feature = df[['Principal','terms','age','Gender','weekend']]